 - Resources available to departments, teams and individuals.
 Examples could be financial, time and people.

-- Boundaries or limit of exploitation (what level of decision they can make and where they may require further support) that the departments, teams and individuals will operate within.
+- Boundaries or limit of exploitation (what level of a decision they can make and where they may require further support) that the departments, teams and individuals will operate within.
 Examples could be financial, time and people.

 - Continuous feedback to management on progress and resource requirements.